head-gardener/catalyst/README.md

 ...
 ```

 Or leave blank if you use bash.
+Notice, that the value should work with `iron.send()`, i.e. not the shell's name but the repl's from `iron`'s setup.

 ### I don't care, give me the defaults